jaxsonkieran/kreative-media/README.md

 <img src="documentation/readme images/home-page.PNG">

 ## About Section
-This section is small, it is about the photographer and a button links to view more about his work experience.
+This section is small, it is about the photographer and a button links to the contact page.

 * Mobile view
 <br>